teamzorkpatrol/fan_monitor/README.md

 Luckily, smcFanControl included smc.c, the source to the awesome program to control the Mac's SMC.
 With that, I could disable one fan and control the other while checking the temperature.

 All I needed to do was to write a BASH script that would keep my Mac cool.
-That's fan_monitor.

 ### Instructions